tomshafer/r-emojidome/README.md

   - `games`: a data.frame (a tibble) containing players and scores
   - `commentary`: a data.frame (a tibble) containing game commentary
-  - `emojitraacker`: a data.frame (a tibble) containing metadata and scores collected from [emojitracker][]
+  - `emojitracker`: a data.frame (a tibble) containing metadata and scores collected from [emojitracker][]

 You can install it easily using [devtools][]: